mariaphilo2024/GeoStem-Documentation/XUIComponents/XListEditComponent.md

 ## XListEditComponent📖
-The XListEditComponent in the GeoStem project is a part of the XUI framework.
-Its purpose is to manage "list-edit" operations, providing a unified and dynamic interface for editing collections of items related to a specific backend API.
+The purpose of `XListEditComponent` is to manage "list-edit" operations, providing a unified and dynamic interface for editing collections of items related to a specific backend API.

 ### Code Example📝
 ```